 Four questions cut through the marketing:

-1. What does 24 hours of undetected downtime cost on a typical well?
+- What does 24 hours of undetected downtime cost on a typical site?
 This is the real SCADA ROI number.

-2. Does the pumper already go to the well every day?
+- Does the pumper already go to the site every day?
 If yes, the pumper is cheaper and more complete than any telemetry.

-4. How tight is your operational staff?
+- How tight is your operational staff?
 SCADA without an automation engineer to maintain it degrades fast.
-If you don’t have the staff, hosted SCADA or pumper apps are better than a neglected SCADA system.
+If you don’t have the staff, hosted SCADA or drop-in remote monitoring is safer than a neglected SCADA stack.

 Wrong Fit for This Page

-If you are running a Permian horizontal program with hundreds of wells and centralized operations, this page is not for you.
-Your answer is SCADA; the only question is which platform and which integrator.
-This page is for the operator or contract pumper trying to decide whether SCADA is worth the money at their specific scale, and whether something simpler does the job.
+If you are already running a large horizontal program with hundreds of continuous-measurement wells, full telemetry, and a centralized operations center, you have already made the SCADA call.
+Your question is which platform and which integrator, not whether to buy.
+This page is for the producer trying to decide whether full SCADA is worth the money at a specific site or a specific conventional-well program, and whether something simpler does the job.

 FAQ